param312/101555430/Docs/Cli.md

-Is command is used for listing
+Is command is used for listing files

 cat command is used for reading